- 481070 - Newcastle (Callaghan)

 - 100 unit Major (#) - (Chemistry, Physics, Biology or Earth and Environmental Sciences)

 - Extended Science Foundations Directed Courses (#) - 20 units in an area other than the chosen major

 - Electives - 20 units.

-NOTE #: All students need to successfully complete at least 20 Units of either Physics or Chemistry in the course of their program in order to meet the requirements for registration by the NSW Institute of Teachers.
+NOTE #: All students need to successfully complete at least 20 Units of either Physics or Chemistry in the course of their program in order to meet the requirements for registration by the Board of Studies, Teaching and Educational Standards.

 Students will complete the equivalent of 90 days professional experience in relevant school settings.
 In-school professional teaching experiences may involve placement in schools in a variety of geographic regions outside the Newcastle area.
 In-school professional teaching experiences are supervised by school or university staff, and students are expected to satisfy a range of professional teaching competencies as part of the successful completion of the program.